kaycebasques/technicalwriting.dev/searchboxes.rst

 Typing ``test`` into the search box yields a modal with 5 results and a "view more results" UI element.
-An ``X`` icon shows up at the far right of the search box after you enter text.
+An ``X`` icon shows up at the far right of the search box after I enter text.

 .. image:: /_static/mdn-searchbox-20240217.png

 The search results page shows the total number of matches and previews of where the term occurs in the top matches.
 It also presents options to filter by relevance or popularity.
 Presumably the "best" filter is a combination of relevance and popularity?
+The snippet of content from each doc is italicized.

 .. image:: /_static/mdn-serp-20240217.png